gsmainclusivetechlab/mmapi-android-sdk/README.md

 # Requirements

 ---
-To use the SDK the following requirements must be met:
+Optimum requirements to use this SDK are -

 1. **Android Studio 4.0** or newer
 2. **Android Platform Version**: API 31